honeyagrawal21/Virtual-Glasses-try-on-/README.md

 # Virtual-Glasses-try-on-
 Virtual try-on systems for glasses have gained significant attention due to their potential to revolutionize the shopping experience by allowing users to virtually try on different styles of glasses before making a purchase.
-This research paper presents a novel approach to building a virtual glasses try-on system using computer vision and augmented reality techniques.
+This model presents a novel approach to building a virtual glasses try-on system using computer vision and augmented reality techniques.
 The system utilizes a webcam to capture the user's face in real-time and applies a segmentation algorithm to remove the background.
 A face detection algorithm is then used to locate the